df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/05_folip-after.md

 IMPORTANT : Although DoubleYou maintains both, it looks like the xEdit scripts have been updated more recently.

 ### xEdit

-Run `FOLIP - After Generation` to fix blinking object LOD when working in settlements and prevent the infamous stuck object LOD bug.

 1. Launch xEdit and load all your mods.
 2. Right-click any of your plugins and choose Apply Script.